ripSquid/styrdokument/stadgar/eng/stadgar.md

 §5.2.2 Any other persons have the right to attend the chapter meeting.
 If a member with the right to vote demands it, the meeting must be held behind closed doors, in which case only members with the right to vote or co-opted persons have the right to attend.

-§5.2.3 The chapter meeting have the right to co-opt persons to parts of, or the entire meeting.
+§5.2.3 The chapter meeting has the right to co-opt persons to parts of, or the entire meeting.
 Co-opted persons have the right to attend and the right to speak in the questions they have been co-opted for.

 ### §5.3 Assembly